 Getting close to a job offer is certainly a relief for any job seeker.
-A common question job seekers have is whether a background check is a good sign that they’re about to be hired.
+A common question job seekers have is whether an employment background check is a good sign that they're about to be hired.

 It's not a 100% guarantee that you have the job, but it sure is a strong indication that you may receive an offer.

 A background check usually comes at the end of the hiring process.
-Employers will typically conduct a background check before they’re about to make an offer.
-They may be conducting a background check on a handful of candidates they’re considering making an offer to.
-It’s impossible to know if you’re the only one they’re considering–or if there are several other contenders they’re running a background check on.
+Employers will typically conduct a background check before they're about to make an offer.
+They may be conducting a background check on a handful of candidates they're considering making an offer to.
+It's impossible to know if you're the only one they're considering--or if there are several other job contenders they're running a background check on.

 It's impossible to give an exact time frame but you should hear something within a week or two after a background check.

-It takes anywhere from two to five days to conduct a background check.
+It takes anywhere from two to five days to conduct an employment background check.
 The hiring manager would then usually need a few days to make a final decision or put together an offer.

-Although a background check is a good sign that you’re being seriously considered for the job, don’t sit back and wait for the offer.
-Keep applying to as many positions as you’re qualified for.
+Although employment background checks are a good sign that you're being seriously considered for the job, don't sit back and wait for the offer.
+Keep applying to as many positions as you're qualified for.

 Remember that most employers automatically screen your resume with Applicant Tracking System (ATS) software.
 These systems reject nearly 75% of resumes so you need to ensure you use a standard format and include relevant keywords on a resume.

 Many job seekers "stretch" their employment history dates to avoid having gaps on their resumes.
 This isn't a good idea because if the job candidate's background check reveals something different in their work history, employers may see that as a red flag and may reject your application.

 If this applies to you, check out our advice on dealing with employment gaps on a resume.